 The vanishing point can be set sensuously just by drawing two lines.

-To draw a natural screen cartoon background with 3-point perspective projection
+To draw a natural screen cartoon background in 3-point perspective,

 Keep the vanishing points as far apart as possible, and install one vanishing point in or near the screen.